-Over all sites and the full 7 years of the project we collected a total of <> bee specimens representing <> species (including female mophospecies) from <> families and <> currently recognized genera.
+Across all sites and the full 7 years of the project we collected a total of <25,441> bee specimens representing <167> species (including male and female morphospecies) from <family data not found> families and <24> currently recognized genera.
 Alpha richness per site is described below.

+---Exclude morphogroups in Nomada and Sphecodes, and net collected records

 Collecting effort by traps and by netting is diagramed in Fig. 1.
-Species accumulation overall and per site is graphed in Figure 2, both as raw species counts per year and scaled according to trapping effort.
+(I don’t have a way of standardizing collection effort by the number of traps, there is nothing in the data that denotes which individual traps the records came from) Species accumulation overall and per site is graphed in Figure 2, both as raw species counts per year and scaled according to trapping effort (In species accumulation curves, the x-axis is the “collection effort”, in our case, the species accumulation curves use each station/year combination as a “sample”, then a bootstrap resample of those combinations is used to create the curves.
+In POS, we have more station/years, so more “samples”.).
 Comparison with Chao richness estimates is discussed below.
 Specimens and species collected per site by trapping and netting appears in Table 1.
 Further analysis of net collecting dynamics is discussed below.